Young Leaders (age 14-16) Programme

-In 2019 we are again joining up with Dulwich Cricket Club and also Alleyn School to run the kick-off sessions and also some of the training sessions.
+In 2020 we are again joining up with Dulwich Cricket Club to run the kick-off sessions and also some of the training sessions.

 The course will cost £40.
-Players are asked to raise an additional £40 to contribute to the running of the programme (in 2018, our Young Leaders mainly did this last year by helping to run fundraising activities at our annual family fun and awards day).
+Players are asked to raise an additional £50 to contribute to the running of the programme (in 2018 and 2019, our Young Leaders mainly did this last year by helping to run fundraising activities at our annual family fun and awards day).

 What happens after the course?

-In 2018, all of the players who undertook the Young Leaders course went on to be paid support coaches at the club, helping to coach the younger children during the summer term and at summer camps.
-While we cannot promise this will necessarily be the case each year, we will certainly aim to provide such opportunities.
+In 2018 and 2019, many of the players who undertook the Young Leaders course went on to do at least a few sessions as paid support coaches at the club, helping to coach the younger children during the summer term and at summer camps.
+While we cannot promise this will necessarily be the case each year (especially as we have larger numbers of players coming through each year), we will certainly aim to provide such opportunities.

-At the end of the course, all of the Young Leaders were invited to a celebratory evening at Lord's Cricket Ground, which was attended by hundreds of Young Leaders from across the region.
+At the end of the course, all of the Young Leaders are usually invited to a celebratory evening at Lord's Cricket Ground, which is attended by hundreds of Young Leaders from across the region.